José Ortiz (basketball): NBA

-After graduating from Oregon State University, Ortiz entered the 1987 NBA Draft.
-He was selected in the first round, with the number 15 overall draft pick, by the Utah Jazz, and he thus became the first Puerto Rican player to be selected in an NBA draft.
+After graduating from Oregon State University, Ortiz entered the 1987 NBA draft.
+He was selected in the first round, with the number 15 overall draft pick, by the Utah Jazz.
 However, before his first NBA season, he received an offer from CAI Zaragoza, of Spain's Liga ACB, and he accepted it.
 Ortiz rejoined the Jazz for the 1988–89 season, and he debuted with the team on November 9, 1988.
 During his first season, Ortiz played in 51 games, and he was a starter in 15 of those games.
 He averaged 2.8 points and 1.1 rebounds per game.

 Ortiz returned to the NBA for the 1989–90 season, playing in 13 games with the Jazz, before being waived by the team on February 5, 1990.
 He finished his brief NBA career with an average of 2.9 points and 1.1 rebounds per game.
 Ortiz wore the number 44 during his NBA career.